robintsunny/StudyGuideNotes/web.md

 ### Explain the idea of an abstract class
 a datatype created to store specific information that will help solve an overall problem through object oriented programming

+### Explain compound components paradigm, with cloneElement

+### How to you place a vehicle in an efficient way?
+Use a stack to keep a track of open spots

+### How do you retreive a vehicle from the parking lot in optimum time

+### How is concurrency a possible issue in this question